 The Goodyear Wrangler is exactly that – there’s nothing that will set the world alight, but they do what’s needed, and providing you aren’t expecting to climb mountains, they do it well.
 The Wrangler is an all-terrain tire, and whilst it would struggle in the muddiest of conditions, it would certainly be an improvement of stock tires.

-The upper sidewall is an aggressive design, with offset shoulder blocks which help to protect the tire from sharp rocks and give better traction at the necessarily low tire pressures.
+The upper sidewall is an aggressive design, with offset shoulder blocks that help to protect the tire from sharp rocks and give better traction at the necessarily low tire pressures.
 Road noise will be similar to the Nitto – noticeable!

 All in, the Falken Wildpeak is perhaps one of the most advanced mud tires, giving extreme control in all conditions.

-When Federal tell you that these were designed to “conquer the impossible”, after looking at the aggressive design, you’d believe them!
+When Federal tells you that these were designed to “conquer the impossible”, after looking at the aggressive design, you’d believe them!
 These tires are Federal’s answer to the question “What’s the ultimate mud tire?”

-A great deal is made of the engineering of these tires, the Couragia isn’t just a basic design, made to look rugged – pretending to be the grippiest off-road tire, they’ve spent a great deal of time getting the specifications right – from the aggressive block and shoulder lugs, right through to the deep voids which help with the self-clearing of anything that finds its way in them.
+A great deal is made of the engineering of these tires.
+The Couragia isn’t just a basic design, made to look rugged – pretending to be the grippiest off-road tire.
+They’ve spent a great deal of time getting the specifications right.
+From the aggressive block and shoulder lugs, right through to the deep voids which help with the self-clearing of anything that finds its way in them.

-The Couragia offers excellent grip in the mud, in fact pretty much any loose surface becomes tractable with these fitted.
+The Couragia offers excellent grip in the mud.
+In fact, pretty much any loose surface becomes tractable with these fitted.
 And despite the super-rugged design, they’re still pretty quiet on the road up to about 60 mph.
-Definitely a top-contender for the title of ‘Supreme mud tire’.
+Definitely a top contender for the title of ‘Supreme mud tire’.

 The engineered off-center staggered tread blocks work well with stone ejection and self-clearing, so they’re unlikely to clog when you’re axle deep in the mud.
 The 3-ply sidewalls (with optional white lettering) provide great protection against damage.
-All in, these Patagonia tires rate as one of the finest go-anywhere tires.
+All in all, these Patagonia tires rate as one of the finest go-anywhere tires.